upbound/docs/content/providers/provider-terraform/migrate-hcl.md

     name: awsconfig
 ```

-This CRD example uses the same fields as the Terraform configuration, with a few
+This CRD example uses the same fields as the Terraform configuration, with key differences.
-key differences.
 First, the `apiVersion` field references the API group for the AWS Crossplane
 provider.
 This provider focuses explicitly on the EC2 service of AWS.